Did you know that you can track and send events to your website using Facebook Pixel Events?

 Add your website URL.
 Once done, click on Open Website.

-If the installation is correct, you’ll be able to see the popup of Facebook Event Tool Setup when you open the website.
+If the installation is correct, you’ll see a Meta Event Tool Setup popup when you open the website.

 You’ll see two options to fire events on your website.
-You can either track a new button to trigger your event, or you can directly add a URL that triggers the event.
+You can either track a new button to trigger your event or directly add a URL that triggers the event.

 We’ll use the option to Track a URL.

-So our Tag Manager tool can’t identify the button unless it’s coded in HTML.
+So, our Tag Manager tool can’t identify the button unless it is in HTML.

 For example, let’s click on the Track New Button option.

-Notice that only a few buttons are actually HTML coded and embedded for tracking.
-These buttons are the ones we manually added to our website, like our homepage logo.
+Notice that only a few buttons are HTML-coded and embedded for tracking.
+These are the ones we manually added to our website, like our homepage logo.

 However, the Submit button isn’t available to track.

-Therefore, this setup won’t be useful to trigger our lead event.
+Therefore, this setup won’t help trigger our lead event.
 So we’ll go ahead with the option to track a URL.

 Track a URL